arcanecode/DataFabricator/Documentation/New-FabricatedCityStateZipCodeRecord.md

 StateName        | The full name of the state for the corresponding state code.
 ZipCode          | Randomly generated zip code.
 CityStZipCode    | Full city, state abbreviation, and zip combined in a string, i.e. "Chelsea, AL 12345".
-CityStateZipCode | City, full state name, and zip combined in a string, i.e. "Chelsea, Alabama 12345".
+CityStatePostalCode | City, full state name, and zip combined in a string, i.e. "Chelsea, Alabama 12345".
 CityCode         | The city which has been processed using the ConvertTo-CityCode cmdlet.
 Allows the city to be used as a unique key.

 ## NOTES

-Data Fabricator - New-FabricatedCityStateZipCodeRecord.ps1
+Data Fabricator - New-FabricatedCityStatePostalCodeRecord.ps1

 Author: Robert C Cain | [@ArcaneCode](https://twitter.com/arcanecode) | arcane@arcanetc.com